libbyshoop/runestone/source/classactivities/textprocessing.rst

 Letter Frequency
 ----------------

-Chapter 13 in Downey talks about analyzing texts based on the words within them.
-We're going to work our way in that direction, but we're going to start with letters, rather than words.
+We're going to work our way by analyzing texts based on the words within them, but we're going to start with letters, rather than words.

 Create a program whose main function is `letterFreq`.
 It should